aelise/KataBankOCR/README.md

 # KataBankOCR
- Small code kata from Coding Dojo.
-Written in Python.
+ Small code kata from Coding Dojo, presented as a challenge during PyATL code jam.

+ All code written by me, Amber Willett.

- Details can be found [here](http://www.codingdojo.org/cgi-bin/index.pl?KataBankOCR)
+ Details on the problem statement can be found [here](http://www.codingdojo.org/cgi-bin/index.pl?KataBankOCR)